Decision Models for Selecting Federated Learning Architecture Patterns: Decision Models

 The \textbf{model co-versioning registry} pattern is adopted for model provenance.
 This approach uses a registry to actively track and record all the model versions and their performance.
-This effectively increases the \textit{accountability}, and \textit{traceability} of the federated learning system.
+This effectively increases the \textit{accountability}, and \textit{traceability} of the federated machine learning system.
 One downside to this approach is the low \textit{storage cost efficiency} due to the requirement to store highly-complex model architecture with the increase in the number of client devices~\cite{lo2021architectural}.
 Furthermore, users' \textit{data privacy} may be compromised if the registry is managed solely by the central server~\cite{10.1145/3450288,kairouz2019advances}, whereas placing the registry in each client device reduces the devices' \textit{storage cost efficiency} and \textit{computation efficiency}.~\textit{Reliability} issue also occurs when only one party holds the registry.
 A storage-efficient method using blockchain and smart contracts to track and record only the hashed representations of the data and model versions is mentioned in~\cite{9686048}.
 In addition, the usage of a combination of decentralised blockchain and database for provenance purposes mentioned in~\cite{9686048,9233457} also resolved the \textit{data privacy} and \textit{trustworthiness} issues.
+Some examples of this pattern include \textit{DVC}\footnote{https://dvc.org/} which is an online machine learning version control platform built to make models shareable and reproducible, and \textit{Managed MLflow}\footnote{https://databricks.com/product/managed-mlflow} on Databricks that provides chronological model lineage, model versioning, stage transitions, and descriptions.